LLMC: Benchmarking Large Language Model Quantization with a Versatile Compression Toolkit: Introduction

 \section{Introduction}

-Recently, large Language models~(LLMs) such as GPT-4~\citep{openai2024gpt4} have demonstrated unprecedented generative capabilities in the field of natural language processing~(NLP), and achieving widespread applications across various industries.
+Recently, LLMs such as GPT-4~\citep{openai2024gpt4} have demonstrated unprecedented generative capabilities in the field of natural language processing~(NLP) and also achieved widespread applications.
 However, their substantial computational and storage costs have impeded their further popularization among users.
-For instance, BLOOM~\citep{touvron2023llama}, an open-access multilingual LLM with 176 billion parameters, requires a minimum of 350 GB of space merely to store model weights in full-precision~(FP16) format.
-At a minimum, it requires 5$\times$80GB A100 or 9$\times$40GB A800 NVIDIA GPUs to perform inference with this model.
-Therefore, reducing their serving cost is paramount to further enhance the application of LLMs.
+For instance, BLOOM~\citep{touvron2023llama}, a multilingual LLM with 176 billion parameters, requires a minimum of 350 GB space to store model weights in full-precision~(FP16) format.
+Even worse, it requires 5$\times$80GB A100 or 9$\times$40GB A800 NVIDIA GPUs to perform inference.
+Therefore, reducing LLMs' serving cost is paramount to further enhance their application.

-For the aforementioned challenge, model quantization~\citep{nagel2021white} can be an effective resolution strategy.
-It maps weights and/or activations to a lower-bit data format to reduce memory footpoints and accelerate model inference.
-Existing quantization approaches can be categorized into two types: quantization-aware-training~(QAT)~\citep{bhalgat2020lsq, 2019-iccv-dsq, esser2020learned, egiazarian2024extreme, vanbaalen2024gptvq} and post-training quantization~(PTQ)~\citep{wei2023qdrop, jhunjhunwala2021adaptive, li2021brecq}.
-Although with prominent high performance, the necessity for QAT to undergo finetuning or retraining with substantial training data and training cost renders it unattainable for the majority of users.
+For the aforementioned challenge, model quantization~\citep{nagel2021white} can be an effective solution.
+It maps weights and/or activations to a lower-bit data format to reduce memory footprint and accelerate model inference.
+Existing quantization approaches can be categorized into two types: quantization-aware-training~(QAT)~\citep{bhalgat2020lsq, 2019-iccv-dsq, esser2020learned} and post-training quantization~(PTQ)~\citep{wei2023qdrop, li2021brecq}.
+Although with prominent high performance, the necessity for QAT to undergo finetuning or retraining with substantial training data and training costs renders it unattainable for the majority of users.
 Correspondingly, PTQ compresses models without retraining, making it a preferred method for LLMs due to its minimal resource requirements.
-Therefore, considering the quantization cost, we do not mention some QAT methods~\citep {du2024bitdistiller, liu2024qllm, liu2023llmqat} in our paper.
-On the other hand, quantization can also be classified into non-uniform~\citep{kim2024squeezellm, egiazarian2024extreme} and uniform quantization.
-We only benchmark the latter one, since non-uniform quantization needs complex specialized kernels.
-However, they always slow down inference speed.
-Besides these, we also notice some approaches~\citep{chee2024quip, tseng2024quip} with additional non-negligible computational overhead during inference.
-Despite their decent performance, we still ignore them in our research due to their unfriendliness towards inference.
+Therefore, we do not mention some QAT methods~\citep {du2024bitdistiller, liu2024qllm, liu2023llmqat, egiazarian2024extreme} in this paper.